Erick-Tx/IMS_Tequiz_Photography/README.md

 ## Design Choices

 - **Unified System:** The application replaces fragmented tools with a unified system to manage reservations, portfolios, inventory, and rentals.
-- **PHP and Smarty:** Chosen for their flexibility and ease of integration, PHP handles the backend logic while Smarty facilitates the separation of business logic from presentation.
+- **NodeJS:** Chosen for their flexibility and ease of integration, PHP handles the backend logic while Smarty facilitates the separation of business logic from presentation.
-- **MySQL Database:** Used for its robustness and ability to handle complex queries efficiently.
+- **PosgreSQL Database:** Used for its robustness and ability to handle complex queries efficiently.

 ## Implementation Details